CourtG/address-book/README.md

 Tech Challenge
 ========

-A simple web form that links to a user database and can perform basic CRUD oprtations.
+A simple web form that links to a user database and can perform basic CRUD operations.

 Using node.js, Express, React, and mySQL (and then postgres!).